marcuswindecker/node-slack-raid-reporter/README.md

-# Slack Raid Reporter
+# The Speaker
 ##### Because knowing is half the battle.
 This is a Slack app designed to help you build a competent raid fireteam in Destiny 2.
 It's triggered with a [slash command](https://api.slack.com/slash-commands) that you customize.

-`/report marcuswindecker` returns an initial response that looks like:
+`/speaker marcuswindecker` returns an initial response that looks like:

 `Processing request!
 Here's the raid.report in the meantime: https://raid.report/ps/marcuswindecker`